monome/docs/crow/timeline.md

 ## `loop` Post-Methods

 **Note: as of now, only `loop` functions can have post-methods applied.**

+Post-methods determine how a `loop` runs, or when it will stop.

 By default, `loop` will repeat the time-event table endlessly.
 You can stop the timeline at any moment with the `:stop()` method, but you can also make the looping programmatic with the following post-methods: